1993 Sugar Bowl: Game summary

 This was the inaugural season of the Bowl Coalition, which was intended to ensure that the national championship would be decided on the field.
-Its formula worked perfectly, as it forced the first bowl matchup between the consensus #1 and #2 teams in the nation since the end of the 1987 season.
+Its formula worked as intended, forcing the first bowl matchup between the consensus #1 and #2 teams in the nation since the end of the 1987 season.
 As Big East champion, #1 Miami was not contractually obligated to a bowl.
 The Hurricanes were thus free to face #2 Alabama in the Sugar Bowl, which the Crimson Tide hosted as SEC champion.

-Miami was heavily favored and came into the game on a 29-game winning streak; the Hurricanes hadn't lost since a 29–20 loss to Notre Dame in 1990.
+Miami was heavily favored and came into the game on a 29-game winning streak; the Hurricanes had not lost since a 29–20 loss to Notre Dame in 1990.
 Alabama's defense held the Hurricanes to just 13 points, intercepting Torretta three times, en route to a consensus national championship.
 Alabama rushed for 267 yards—67 more yards than the Hurricanes had allowed all season.
 At one point, the Tide lined up all eleven players on the line of scrimmage.
 The confused Torretta was picked off by George Teague, who returned it for a touchdown.